-Anyhoo, I am here to run my media training and also to check out some of the region’s coolest things to do to tell you about them.
+Anyhoo, I am here to run my media training for some of the hospitality businesses in Palm Springs and also to check out some of the region’s coolest things to do to tell you about them.

 So in no particular order I now list some of the coolest things to do here…

 One of the biggest highlights is to take a few hours and drive out to see the remarkable Joshua trees, named for their reaching spiky leaves that the Mormon pioneers who found the place (after the Indians of course) thought reminded them of the Biblical Joshua finally arriving at the Promised Land.

 But as well as the trees are the extraordinary boulders that you can climb or just take endless photos of.

 Plan to spend a couple of hours just driving through so you have a bit of time to stop and take photos.
 You need to pay $25 for a two-day car pass to the national park from a shop the entrance to the park, or $80 for a year which gives you access to all the US national parks.

 On your way back from Joshua Tree, turn off to Pioneertown and plan to have a pint or a meal at this old saloon bar, Pappy and Harriets.
 It’s closed Tuesday and Wednesday, but at 5pm Monday when we arrived, there was a line out the door.

 It’s a big place too and live music is often played.
 They smoke meats out the back and the whole place was originally built as a movie set in the 1940s which is now a functioning little town.